 - 1. The laboratory manager shall immediately inform the Environmental Officer Production (EOP) telephonically and by email (Appendix 1) by providing an official sample report and all relevant information. - 2.
-The EOP shall confirm whether the sample is non-compliant and activate official follow up procedures if required. - 3.
-Where the sample is deemed by the EOP to be non-compliant the EOP informs the farm manager as well as NRCS and the relevant FCO that the farm is closed for harvesting fish for direct human consumption until further notification and initiates the recall procedure. - 4.
+The EOP shall confirm whether the sample is non-compliant and activate official contingency procedures if required. - 3.
+Where the sample is deemed by the EOP to be non-compliant the EOP shall inform the farm manager as well as NRCS and the relevant FCO that the farm is closed for harvesting fish for direct human consumption until further notification and initiates the recall procedure. - 4.
 Should abalone in a production area exceed the regulatory limit for PST, the farm shall be closed for the marketing of abalone.
-The farm may, however, apply for an exemption from the Department to process the abalone for marketing.
+The farm may process the abalone for marketing at an authorised FPE.
 The processing shall include evisceration and scrubbing of epithelial layers to reduce the PST concentration to below the regulatory limit.
 Each batch of processed abalone shall be tested for PST to ensure that the PST concentration in the end-of-line product is below the regulatory limit. - 5.
-A production area that is closed due to biotoxin concentrations exceeding the regulatory limit shall be reopened for marketing once the toxin concentration in two consecutive samples taken over a period of three days are below the regulatory limit and show a declining trend in the toxin concentration. - 6.
-The intensive biotoxin monitoring is to be initiated following detection of biotoxins in shellfish in excess of the thresholds given in Appendix 5 of the SASM&CP, though still below regulatory limits. - 7.
+A production area that is closed due to biotoxin concentrations exceeding the regulatory limit shall be reopened for marketing once the toxin concentration in two consecutive samples taken over a period of at least three days are below the regulatory limit and show a declining trend in the toxin concentration. - 6.
+Abalone production areas that are closed due to PST concentrations exceeding the regulatory limit may apply for an exemption from the Department to process the abalone for marketing.
+The processing and related testing shall be undertaken in accordance with an official standard operating procedure dealing with PST contaminated abalone. - 7.
+The intensive biotoxin monitoring shall be initiated following detection of biotoxins in shellfish greater than the thresholds stipulated in Appendix 5 of the AMFFSP, though still below regulatory limits. - 8.
 Intensive sampling may also be initiated when toxic phytoplankton are present in the absence of shellfish intoxication.
 The intensive sampling phase shall be carried out as described below: - a.
-Daily testing of filter-feeder shellfish and weekly testing of non-filter feeders for the relevant biotoxin(s) will be initiated at an increased number of sampling points, as deemed necessary. - b.
-Should the presence of toxic algae be indicated in the water or in shellfish flesh, the individual daily phytoplankton samples around the event will be counted. - c.
-Supplementary phytoplankton samples may be collected from the implicated production area. - 8.
-Routine sampling will be re-instated in a specified production area once the biotoxin concentration in all official samples have returned to below the threshold limits stipulated in Appendix 5 of the SASM&CP. - 9.
-The Department must close an area immediately for emergency reasons if an investigation confirms that biotoxins from the growing area are responsible for an illness outbreak. - 10.
+Daily testing of filter-feeder shellfish, and where relevant, weekly testing of non-filter feeders for the relevant biotoxin(s) will be initiated at an increased number of sampling points, as deemed necessary. - b.
+Should the presence of toxic algae be indicated in the water, the individual daily phytoplankton samples around the event will be counted.

+- c.
+Supplementary phytoplankton samples may be collected from the implicated production area. - 9.
+Routine sampling will be re-instated in a specified production area once the biotoxin concentration in all official samples have returned to below the threshold limits stipulated in Appendix 5 of the AMFFSP. - 10.
+The Department must close an area immediately for emergency reasons if an investigation confirms that biotoxins from the growing area are responsible for an illness outbreak. - 11.
 The farm manager and relevant stakeholders are required to acknowledge receipt of the notification.